Emergency support hotline: +30 123-456-789

 Not every attempt has been successful.

-These figures show how far the line has improved.
+These examples highlight how far the line has evolved.

 10. How to Maintain Soft Goods Long‑Term

-Soft goods can last decades if cared for properly.
+Soft goods can last decades with proper care.

 10.1 Avoid Direct Sunlight